MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-pol-fpi-sample.md

 #### Configuration

-The configuration file is found in the **Configuration** folder of the extension project.
-The purpose of the file is to enable settings for the document provider to be configured from Headquarters.
-The file format is aligned with the requirements for fiscal integration configuration.
-The following settings are added:
+The configuration file for the fiscal document provider is located at **src\\FiscalIntegration\\Posnet\\CommerceRuntime\\DocumentProvider.PosnetSample\\Configuration\\DocumentProviderPosnetSample.xml** in the [Dynamics 365 Commerce Solutions](https://github.com/microsoft/Dynamics365Commerce.Solutions/) repository.
+The purpose of the file is to enable settings of the fiscal document provider to be configured from Headquarters.
+The file format is aligned with the requirements to the fiscal integration configuration.

-- VAT rates mapping
-- Tender type mapping
-- Deposit payment type

 ### Hardware station extension design